Who Is HONM For?

 How We Do It

-HONM is part of a small number of groups for GBTQ+ men that meet in public places for a completely social/platonic, non-sexual experience, whilst naked; such as at Naked Knights in Bristol, where the quotes below are from.
+HONM is part of a small number of groups for GBTQ+ men that meet in public places for a completely social/platonic, non-sexual experience, whilst naked; such as at Naked Knights in Bristol.

-What is striking has been the positive impact being in such a space has had on people’s:
+What is striking is the positive impact being in such a space has had on people’s:

 The elements that bring this about are: